 - 16. Do you offer rides to doctor appointments?
 Yes.
 SeniorMovers is a volunteer program implemented to assist Grapevine’s senior residents (age 55 and over) with transportation to and from routine medical and dental appointments.
 A volunteer must complete an application and go through a criminal history background check and motor vehicle verification.
 Please contact The REC Active Adults 55 & Better front-desk staff at 817.410.3465 for a User Application to register with the program.
 SeniorMovers is used when other resources such as family, friends and NETS are unable to help with transportation.

 - 17. How many family members can be on the same annual family membership at The REC of Grapevine?
 Up to 6 family members living in the same household can be on the same annual family membership.
 If individuals have different last names, proof of guardianship may be required.
 Each individual will receive their own membership card for scanning when entering the facility.
 Children under 9 years of age are to be accompanied by an adult at all times.

 18. What age children are allowed in childwatch at The REC of Grapevine, and how long can they stay in there?
 The age bracket is 3 months – 9 years old.
 Each child is allowed to be in childwatch for up to two hours per day while guardians are in the building.

 Lake Parks & Grapevine Lake

-3. Which boat ramps are open?
+- 3. Which boat ramps are open?
 Please visit our boat ramps page on this site for the latest updates on our boat ramp openings and closings.
 Pay for boat ramp parking passes in-person at one of our lake park pay station kiosks.